-- You may remove the Operative Dressing 2 days after surgery. - KEEP THE INCISIONS CLEAN AND DRY. - Apply Gauze bandage to the wounds.
+- o Keep the Operative Dressing on until your two-week follow-up appointment - O KEEP THE INCISIONS CLEAN AND DRY. - Apply Gauze bandage to the wounds.
 Change daily.
 Do not remove the Steri-strips.
-Please do not use Bacitracin or other ointments under the bandage. - An ACE wrap may be used to help control swelling.
-Do not wrap the ACE too tight.
-You may be given a stockinette to place over your wound and under the brace this is to help alleviate sweating under the brace. - There may be a small amount of bleeding and/or fluid leaking at the surgical site.
+Please do not use Bacitracin or other ointments under the bandage. - DO NOT SIT for any other reason than for necessary bathroom requirements. - There may be a small amount of bleeding and/or fluid leaking at the surgical site.
 This is normal.
 The knee is filled with fluid during surgery, sometimes causing leakage for 24-36 hours.
 You may change or reinforce the bandage as needed. - Use Ice or the Cryocuff as often as possible for the first 3-4 days, then as needed for pain relief.
 Do not wrap the Ace too thickly or the Cryocuff cold may not penetrate. - There will actually be more swelling on days 1-3 than you had the day of surgery.
 This is normal.
 The swelling is decreased by using Ice or the Cryocuff.
-The swelling will make it more difficult to bend your knee, but once the swelling goes down, it will become easier to bend your knee. - You may shower on Post-Op Day #3 using a water-tight plastic bag over your knee.
+The swelling will make it more difficult to bend your knee, but once the swelling goes down, it will become easier to bend your knee. - You may shower on Post-Op Day #5 keeping the water-tight dressing over the wound.
 DO NOT GET THE WOUND WET.
 You may gently wash around the incision with a washcloth, then gently pat the area dry.
-Do not soak the knee in water.
+Do not soak the leg in water.
 Do not go swimming in the pool or ocean until your sutures are removed.